Multi-platform “essence” is the key to a star-studded app marketing campaign

 The belief is widespread, that the founding team is best placed to take the audience through its story than hiring an anchor.
 Whatever you do, the scale of the event should be enough to percolate down to the masses.

 It is all a trickle-down effect.
 The moment people find out about your app, search engine queries would spike in a hockey stick curve.
-The more prepared you are in advanced targeting the relevant search terms, the more traffic you can cash on.
+The more prepared you are in advance targeting the relevant search terms, the more traffic you can cash on.
 This is when the website and app store optimization you had stitched together comes into autopilot mode directing users from homepage/landing pages to your app store account.
 Lest we forget, while content optimization is paramount, so is a website design and interface.
 If your theme is not well-illustrated or leaves questions unanswered, netizens probably would assume that the app would be alike and may not bother to download.

 The best way to market an app is probably with a video.
 Be it the shift in time or the tsunami of video promotions that viewers have resorted to being the new normal, they have something about them which sticks.
 As per Google, 6 out of 10 people would rather watch online videos, than television if given a choice.